Andean Geographic Region

 The Venezuelan Andes: A Jewel of the Tropical Andes

-The Venezuelan Andes, also known as the Venezuelan Andean Cordillera, represent the northernmost extension of the Andes Mountain range.
+The Venezuelan Andes, also known as the Venezuelan Andean Cordillera, represents the northernmost extension of the Andes Mountain range.
 This major mountain system runs along the western coast of South America and is vital to Venezuela's natural and geographic landscape.
-The Andean natural region, encompassing the Cordillera de Mérida and the Serranía del Perijá, is one of Venezuela's distinct natural regions and contributes significantly to the country's biodiversity and cultural richness.
+The Andean natural region, encompassing the Cordillera de Mérida and the Serranía del Perijá, is one of Venezuela's distinct natural regions, contributing significantly to the country's biodiversity and cultural richness.